 - Customization: When you examine merchandising, there is a trend of a growing desire for customizable goods.
 To use the cosmetics industry as another example of successful kitting, many makeup brands sell kits customizable to skin tones.
 This ingeniously sets a brand up to be viewed as a company that has “something for everyone,” increasing their perceived accessibility.
 Customized kitting could also be applied to monthly subscription boxes, like Bark Box, which sends a different selection of products to subscribers each month.
 The possibilities are endless.

 Kitting is an amazing service you can offer your customers and clients that can boost your sales, especially around gift-giving holidays.
 Unfortunately, it is also a service that can potentially come with some major inventory challenges.
 Lucky for you, Orbit Same Day covers kitting.
 There’s no need to ponder the process of kitting in-house because Orbit Same Day has you covered.
 Get the perks of kitting and the highest POI by checking out what we have to offer and taking advantage of the logistical solutions we have readily available.
 For more information on how Orbit Same Day can save you time and money, and especially to see what kitting services could benefit your company, get a quote today.

 Remember, time is money.

 Warehousing spaces should provide more than just a place to store your product before it’s shipped.
 When your shipping, fulfillment, and warehousing services are all separate, you lose out on precious time while you try to communicate between the three branches.
-Orbit Same Day does it all, streamlining your business from warehouse to the delivery of your final product.
+Orbit Same Day does it all, streamlining your business from warehouse to the same-day delivery Richmond of your final product.